arunganesan/hand-gesture-recognition/README.md

-#Hello World.
+#Hand Gesture Recognition
-Arun and Michael
+Arun Ganesan and Caoxie (Michael) Zhang
-Kinect project.
-Hand gesture recognition.
-Data visualization.
-We would like to use color gloves for generating training data.
+Using Kinect for hand gesture recognition.
+Key idea: (1) We would like to use color gloves for generating training data.

 #[Wiki]